Eduardo Mendieta

-Eduardo Mendieta (born 28 December 1963) is a Colombian-born Professor of Philosophy at Penn State University, and acting director of the Rock Ethics Institute.
+Eduardo Mendieta (born 28 December 1963) is a Colombian-born Professor of Philosophy at Penn State University, and former acting director of the Rock Ethics Institute.
 Mendieta's research focuses on Ethics, Political Philosophy, Latinx philosophy, Latin American Philosophy, Critical Theory (especially the Frankfurt School), Philosophy of Race, and Feminist Philosophy.

 Education and career

 Mendieta was born in Pereira, Colombia.
 He earned his BA in philosophy at Rutgers University, his MA in Systematic Theology at Union Theological Seminary, and his PhD in philosophy at the New School for Social Research.
 He was assistant professor of philosophy at the University of San Francisco from 1995 to 2001 before moving to Stony Brook University, where he served as Director of the Latin American and Caribbean Studies Center from 2005 to 2008 and chair of the Department of Philosophy from 2012 to 2015.
 He also held visiting positions at the Universidad Iberoamericana and the European Humanities University.

 Mendieta was executive editor of Radical Philosophy Review from 2003 to 2007, and a founding editor of the American Philosophical Association's Newsletter of Hispanics in Philosophy.

 He is a member of the Editorial Advisory Board for Public Philosophy Journal.